mis à jour Last minute

 This is the first free non-violent school ever open in Nepal, and this educational project led me to be selected as top 50 finalists of the Global Teacher Prize in 2019 (which is similar to Nobel Prize for teachers).

 We have just opened the School in the Besisahar province.
-We ask that volunteer spend some of their stay at this newer school because more help is needed there and it adds diversity to your experience.
+We ask that volunteer spent their stay at this newer school l because more help is needed there and it adds diversity to your experience.
 The new school is surrounded by rainforest and is remote.
-The new school is a 1.5 hour from Besisahar.
-We are excited to now have a western toilet and a hot shower at the new school, and volunteers can stay in three spacious rooms in the upper level of the school.
-Tents are also available for those who wish to use them, also organised by Shamser.
+The school is a 1.5 hour from Besisahar and 1 hour from Udipur.
+We are excited to now have a western toilet and a hot shower at the new school, and volunteers can stay in three spacious rooms in the new building of the school.

 We welcome any type of help, from teaching to building, painting or cooking: you can see more details and our current projects in the "Help" section!